 - The final output is not always the best for a wide variety of screen sizes.

 - Adaptive sites require a lot of loading to do, which makes them a little slower.

 4. Responsive layout

 It takes the best from the two layouts – fluid and adaptive.
 Responsive layouts use x and y coordinates on a grid for layout.
-Rather than using fixed width parameters, they use percentage for various attributes.
-This creates a more fluid layout which resizes itself to fit the display screen.
+Rather than using fixed-width parameters, they use percentages for various attributes.
+This creates a more fluid layout that resizes itself to fit the display screen.
 Based on the different screen sizes, elements of the layout stretch or shrink themselves.
-Responsive layouts are very popular because consumers do not want to compromise on the experience while viewing a webpage on mobile device.
+Responsive layouts are very popular because consumers do not want to compromise on the experience while viewing a webpage on a mobile device.

 According to Morgan Stanley Research, there are more web pages accessed through mobile devices than through desktop computers.

-- Designer has the freedom to make the users see what he/she wants them to see.
+- The designer has the freedom to make the users see what he/she wants them to see.

 - Information is conveyed efficiently, irrespective of the device used.